GEMS members enjoy a 20% discount on all GEMFest 2026 tickets and passes. Sign in now or become a member to get started.

 GEMFest 2026 returns to VIFF Centre on March 5 – 8th!

-Entering its 21st year, the Gender Equity in Media Festival (GEMFest), formerly Vancouver International Women in Film Festival (VIWFF), showcases an impressive line-up of short and feature-length films (narrative, documentary, experimental and animation) by established and emerging women and gender diverse filmmakers from around the world.
+In its 21st year, the Gender Equity in Media Festival (GEMFest), formerly Vancouver International Women in Film Festival (VIWFF), showcased an impressive line-up of short and feature-length films (narrative, documentary, experimental and animation) by established and emerging women and gender-diverse filmmakers from around the world.

 GEMS Vancouver’s signature event, GEMFest, is the only film festival dedicated to women and gender-diverse people in Western Canada, and one of just three international film festivals for women and gender-diverse people in Canada.